Which company has the cheapest car insurance in North Dakota for a bad driving record?

 Cheapest car insurance in North Dakota with multiple tickets

-This table shows North Dakota drivers how much multiple tickets increase premiums.
+This table shows drivers in North Dakota how much having multiple tickets can raise their insurance premiums.

 CompanyAverage annual premium for clean recordAnnual premium with a speeding ticket